newatoms/beta/_private/customers/stby/pitches/firearms-and-servicedesign.md

 ## Argument

-Anti terrorisms is a heated subject where people take very active statements, often without the required knowledge and insights.
-Even tho people feel the need to increase security, the arming of police officers feels like overkill for a lot of people.
+Anti terrorism is a heated subject where people take very active statements, often without the required knowledge and insights.
+Even though people feel the need to increase security, the arming of police officers feels like overkill for a lot of people.
 We think it is important and interesting to give insights in the reasoning behind this action from the perspective of service design.

 ## Benefits